-Cyclone Fani made a landfall in Puri on Odisha coast around 8 am, triggering heavy rainfall coupled with high velocity winds with speed of 175 kmph in vast areas.
-The process of landfall is expected to continue for the next two hours, the weather office said.
+Eight people have been killed as cyclone Fani made a landfall in Puri on Odisha coast around 8 am, triggering heavy rainfall coupled with high velocity winds with speed of 175 kmph in vast areas.
+The area along Puri is witnessing strong winds.
+Large areas in Puri and other places were submerged...

 Cyclone Fani LIVE updates: Bhubaneshwar Airport to resume operations at 1pm on May 4, confirms Ministry of Civil Aviation